 The SoLID project is a large acceptance, high luminosity spectrometer and detector system designed for experiments that require a broad kinematic acceptance at high rates.
-It presently has more than five approved experiments not counting parasitic running covering physics topics such as PVDIS on LD2 and LH2, semi-inclusive DIS on polarized targets, and J/ψ production at threshold.
-This represents a major and unique Jefferson Lab physics program [31, 32], with a broadened physics program enabled by possible future JLab upgrades, e.g. positron beams or a future energy upgrade [33].
+It presently has five approved experiments covering physics topics such as PVDIS on LD2 and LH2, semi-inclusive DIS on polarized targets, and J/ψ production at threshold.

 PVEMC will utilize the PVDIS configuration.
 This configuration with baffles nominally has symmetric azimuthal acceptance, polar angle acceptance of 22-35°, and momentum acceptance of 1-7 GeV.
 Azimuthally it is divided into 30 predominantly independent sectors which can operate at a total rate of \sim 600 kHz in inclusive running.
-A representation of this setup from our Geant4 simulation is shown in Fig. 3.
-We anticipate about a total 155 kHz coincidence trigger using both the calorimeter and gas Cherenkov signal compared to the 500 kHz trigger for the PVDIS LD2 measurement.
-We will run the 30 sectors independently requiring about 5 kHz/sector for the primary measurement [31].
+A representation of this setup from our Geant4 simulation is shown in Fig. 5.
+We anticipate about a total 155 kHz